foxfixfax/PyCCE/docs/source/index.rst

 Updates
 ------------
 The **PyCCE** 1.0 has been released!
 Main changes from the previous version include:

 * Support for several central spins with the new class ``CenterArray``!
-    Check out a tutorial :doc:`tutorials/second_spin` on how to use it.
+    Check out a tutorial :doc:`tutorials/second_spin` on how to use the new class to study the decoherence of the hybrid qubit or entanglement of dipolarly coupled qubits.

 * Direct definition of the bath spin states with ``BathArray.state`` attribute.
-    Check out the updated tutorial :doc:`tutorials/diamond_nv` for usage examples.
+    Check out the updated tutorial :doc:`tutorials/diamond_nv` to see how one can use this functionality to study the effect of spin polarization on Hahn-echo signal.

 * Expanded the control over pulse sequences.
     See documentation for ``Pulse`` class in :doc:`simulator` for details.

-* **EXPERIMENTAL FEATURE**.
+* *EXPERIMENTAL FEATURE*.
 Added ability to define your own single particle Hamiltonian.
-    See ``BathArray.h`` and ``Center.h`` in :doc:`bath` and :doc:`center` for details.
+    See ``BathArray.h`` and ``Center.h`` in :doc:`bath` and :doc:`center` respectively for further details.

 * Significant overhaul of computational expensive parts of the code with Numba.
 This makes the first run of **PyCCE** quite slow, but after compilation it should run observably faster.

 * Various bug fixes and QoL changes.

-This is a major update, so if you find any issues, please let us know as soon as possible!
+This is a major update.
+If you find any issues ot bugs, please let us know as soon as possible!

 Known issues
 ....................
-- Numba raises a warning about non-contiguous arrays.
+- Numba sometimes raises a warning about non-contiguous arrays.
 This is a lie.

 Installation
 ----------------